 If you’re traveling to or from the European Union, here’s what to do when your flight is unexpectedly scrubbed:

-- Collect proof that your flight was canceled, e.g. boarding pass, vouchers and any other travel documents.
+Collect proof that your flight was cancelled, e.g. boarding pass, vouchers and any other travel documents.

 If you’re going to file a compensation claim under EC 261, you can expect some pushback from the airline.
 Just because the law is on your side doesn’t mean they are going to be enthusiastic – or swift – about paying you.